kevingonzalez7997/Automizing_Deployment_with_WebHook/README.md

 </p>

 <p>
     Configure security and credentials to enable Jenkins to extract the code directly from GitHub.
+Also, pull the repo link to tell Jenkins exactly what code it will be extracting.
 </p>

 <p>
-    Once credentials have been added, as well as the repository link, Jenkins can pull the code, build, and test it.
+    Once credentials have been added, as well as the repository link, Jenkins can pull the code, build it, and test it.
 </p>
 <p>Run and test</p>